hllinas/Global-Scientific-Production-Template/README.md

 ![image](https://github.com/user-attachments/assets/3b57f30e-38ea-42f6-9c59-c570dbf1413f)

 ### Technology Used
-This interactive map was built using JavaScript with the D3.js library.
+This interactive map was built using JavaScript with the `D3.js` library.
 The implementation includes:

-- Logarithmic and sequential color scales (d3.scaleSequentialLog, d3.interpolateRgb)
+- Logarithmic and sequential color scales (`d3.scaleSequentialLog`, `d3.interpolateRgb`)

-- Geospatial rendering with d3.geoPath and TopoJSON
+- Geospatial rendering with `d3.geoPath` and `TopoJSON`

 - Interactive labeling and zoom features